freebasic/fbc/doc/fbchkdoc/readme.txt

     $ ./getpage -dev @list.txt

     Then use a diff tool to compare the two sets of files in the cache dir and the web_cache dir.
-Of course, if the snap-shot of the wiki in SVN is up to date, you can also use SVN diff to query changes.
+Of course, if the snap-shot of the wiki in GIT is up to date, you can also use GIT diff to query changes.

 5.4 Name case fix-ups